LCpl Jeremy Jay Mercado

 In February 2011, Jeremy married Alyssa LaRosa of Oakville, Connecticut; the two had been friends growing up and reconnected shortly before Jeremy’s deployment.
 They now have two children.
 After learning about the opportunity of home ownership through Homes For Our Troops and its Home Award Program, Jeremy applied, and was later approved, as a home recipient candidate.
 He and his family received a mortgage-free home in Waterbury, Connecticut, conveniently located just minutes away from both Alyssa’s and Jeremy’s parents.

-Jeremy feels fortunate that he has managed to overcome the physical difficulties brought on by his injuries, and is grateful that his financial burdens will be mitigated, too.
-The gift of a mortgage-free home helps ease the strain of providing for his growing family and allows him to continue focusing on his recovery.
+Jeremy feels fortunate that he has managed to overcome the physical difficulties brought on by his injuries, and is grateful that his financial burdens are mitigated, too.
+The gift of a mortgage-free home helps ease the strain of providing for his growing family and enables him to continue focusing on his recovery.
 His plans include returning to school and becoming a gym teacher.
 Alyssa is also grateful to be living in her very own home; she would also like to return to school and become an ultrasound technician.